juhapark21/tinyradio/README.md

 - RDA5807M - cheap and widely available FM radio chip
 - Wired earphones act as an antenna for the radio
 - Runs on a CR3032 coin cell battery
 - 58 x 42.4mm (can be made even smaller if you don't want mounting holes)
+- bom can be found as bom.csv

 ## Usage
 - Provide a battery and wired earphones.
+- To flash the firmware, follow [these instructions](https://wiki.seeedstudio.com/XIAO-RP2040-with-Arduino/).
 - Press the left knob down to turn on/off.
 - Turn the left knob to adjust volume.
 - Turn the right knob to adjust frequency.